Disease Guide ·Cataracts ·2026

 Treatment - Surgery $2,500-$4,500/eye

-Phacoemulsification: ultrasonic energy breaks up the lens, which is suctioned out.
+Phacoemulsification: ultrasonic energy breaks up the lens, suctioned out.
 An artificial lens (IOL) is implanted.
-Done by a veterinary ophthalmologist under general anesthesia.
-Post-operative eye drops (multiple types) for 4-8 weeks.
-Without surgery, there's no treatment to reverse or stop cataract progression.
-Average $2,500-$4,500/eye
+Performed by a veterinary ophthalmologist under general anesthesia.
+Post-operative eye drops for 4-8 weeks.
+Surgery is the only treatment.
+Average $2,500-$4,500/eye.

 Total Cost - $3,000-$9,500